ElektraInitiative/PermaplanT/backend/README.md

 In `oauth2 (OAuth2, authorizationCode)` enter client_id `swagger-ui` (client_secret is empty) and click `Authorize`.
 Enter user credentials (username: `test`, password: `test`).
 You should now be able to execute a request in swagger.

-## Usage

-Now the server is running and will start listening at <http://localhost:8080/> (or whichever port you specified in `.env`).

-Example requests:

-- `curl localhost:8080/api/plants`

 ## Documentation